Verdicrete: A Note From the Owner

 Verdicrete countertops are stain-resistant and require just periodic maintenance.

 Multiple applications of sealer are added to the concrete.
 There is no "topical coating" to create a barrier to the hands-on experience of owning concrete.
-We also rely on occasional coats of Tung Oil to help prevent the concrete from absorbing liquids or oils into the surface.

 THINGS TO KNOW: